This tab is where you can easily edit and modify existing volumes. A variety of tools are available:

 Then we commit the edit and that section has been fixed

-As the editing process circumvents the 'processing' part of generation, any regeneration of the volume after editing will revert the shape to it's original form.
+As the editing process circumvents the 'generation' part of volume building, any regeneration of the volume after you've edited vertices will revert the shape to it's original form.
 So typically you would want to tweak your resolution, expand, simplify, etc settings for the volume first, and then use Edit Vertices as a final step to perfect the volume if needed.

-Vertex editing is not available in Voxel mode as there is no perimeter.
+Vertex editing is not available in Voxel mode as there is no perimeter to edit.
 It is however available on vertices-only mode and allows you to directly manipulate the vertices you added during building.

 Regenerating allows you to rebuild the selected volume with new widget settings.
 Volumator provides a huge amount of adjustment to the shape and definition of the volume.
 By regenerating we can optimise our volumes to suit our needs.
 The below is examples of what can be changed: